nruffini32/nba-twitter-bot/README.md

 ## High Level Overview
 Every day the script is doing the following:
-1. Checking yesterday's picks and storing in database
+1. Checking yesterday's picks and storing results in database
-2. Making picks for tonight's games
+2. Making picks for tonight's games and storing in database
 3. Tweeting out picks, yesterday's record, and total record

 ### Pick Algorithm